Astronomy PhD Program

 No Later than the End of Sixth Year

-• Student submits Dissertation Prospectus and GRS Prospectus Form to the DGS and Graduate School (GRS) no later than 6 months before the Final Oral Exam.
+• Student submits Dissertation Prospectus and GRS Prospectus Form to the Director of Graduate Studies and the Graduate School (GRS) no later than 6 months before the Final Oral Exam

-• Review the Graduate School’s PhD Graduation Checklists for year-specific deadlines.
+• Students should review the Graduate School’s PhD Graduation Checklists for year-specific deadlines

 No Later than the End of Seventh Year